pythonindia/inpycon-blog/content/blog/2021/volunteering.md

 * If you are engaged in a volunteering activity while a session is going on, you might not be able to attend that session.
 If someone needs your assistance with a task, you need to be there.
 So, plan your conference schedule accordingly.

 * Volunteering does not provide you a free way into the event.
-At PyCon, everyone needs to buy a ticket, even the organizers.
-We volunteer because we love Python and the community, and want to make this event great, not to get a free pass to the conference.
+At PyCon India, everyone needs to buy a ticket, even the organizers.
+We volunteer because we love the Python programming language and the community, and want to make this event great, not to get a free pass to the conference.

 __Workgroup__ - Group of people responsible for the execution of specific tasks focused on a particular aspect of the conference mandated for a given team.
 The workgroup is also responsible for setting guidelines on the team's working.